-This November, as we recognize National Runaway Prevention Month, we are excited to launch our Let’s Talk podcast, where our hope is to elevate the voices of young people as they share their stories, and highlight the complexities and intersections that are witnessed by the 4.2 million young people experiencing homelessness across the United States each year.
+The Let’s Talk podcast series was launched in November 2021 as part of National Runaway Prevention Month.
+Let’s Talk is aimed at elevating the voices of young people as they share their stories and highlight the complexities and intersections that are witnessed by the 4.2 million young people experiencing homelessness across the United States each year.

 CONTENT WARNING: THIS PODCAST FEATURES DISCUSSIONS THAT MAY BE TRIGGERING TO OUR AUDIENCES, COVERING TOPICS THAT INCLUDE SUICIDE, INTIMATE PARTNER VIOLENCE, INSTITUTIONALIZATION, GUN VIOLENCE, ADDICTION AND VARIOUS FORMS OF DISCRIMINATION.
 LISTENER DISCRETION IS ADVISED.

 For episode 3 we are grateful to have an enlightening conversation with Larel Jacobs (of Childhelp.org) about reporting child abuse, having tough conversations with young people, and why more and more children under the age of 12 are reaching out to crisis service hotlines like Childhelp and National Runaway Safeline.

 Childhelp is a US non-profit organization dedicated to the prevention and treatment of child abuse.